Running the Real Food Calculator

 Create a User Account

-You and your research team will need to sign up online on the Real Food Calculator Website.
-After you fill in your personal information, you will receive an authorization email with a link to click to confirm your account.
+You and your research team will need to sign up online on the Real Food Calculator website.
+After you fill in your personal information, you will receive an authorization email with a link to confirm your account.

 Create or Affiliate with an Institutional Profile

-Once you have identified who your institutional official should be, and once they have agreed to play this role, you can invite them as an Institutional Official by going to your Dashboard and clicking the red button that says "Add an official."
+Once you have identified your Institutional Official and once they have agreed to play this role, you can invite them as an Institutional Official by going to your dashboard and clicking the red button that says "Add an official."
 This will send them an email with a link that allows them to sign up as an Institutional Official and automatically affiliate with your institution.

-The next step is to create a new assessment for the year that you are planning to assess.
-You can do this by simply clicking on the button that says “start a new assessment.”
+The next step is to create a new assessment for the year you are planning to assess.
+You can do this by clicking on the button that says “Start a new assessment.”
 We recommend that you assess the current academic year to have the most relevant results.

 Create an Assessment Plan